 The Best Iguana Cages and Where to Buy Them

 Iguanas are some of the most popular pet lizards in America, commonly residing in the reptile section of many chain pet stores such as Petco and Petsmart.
-This is unfortunate because these tiny 6 inch lizard can grow up to 6 feet in length with the proper care (most die prematurely), and those adults will require an enclosure that is sized to accommodate an animal that large.
-While in general it is true that reptiles do not need as much room as mammals, make no mistake of it, iguanas need space.
-There are no suitably-sized enclosures for the adult iguana in pet stores, period.
+This is unfortunate because these tiny 6-inch lizards can grow up to 6 feet in length with the proper care (most die prematurely), and those adults will require an enclosure that is sized to accommodate an animal that large.
+While, in general, it is true that reptiles do not need as much room as mammals, make no mistake of it—iguanas need a lot space.
+In fact, there are no suitably-sized enclosures for most adult iguanas in conventional pet stores.

 I’ve seen iguanas in all forms of inappropriate enclosures, including a dog crate at a nature center, and another housed with a legless lizard and skink in another nature center.

 It may be pretty typical to see iguanas in cages where they have inches of horizontal room to roam.
 Cages like these are even sold by dealers claiming to be specifically for iguanas, but they are completely inadequate for the iguana's welfare.

 Nearly all commercial cages are nowhere near the size that they should be for adult iguanas.

 There probably isn't a lot of money in the business of selling enormous caging for cheap lizards, so dealers sell small, affordable, but completely unsuitable cages for iguanas to the masses.
 I will list the exceptions in this article.

 Iguanas originate from the high jungle trees of South America, so no one should be fooled into thinking any iguana cage in the world will simulate this existence.
 But just as the same for most captive animals, there are caging standards that can provide what an iguana needs to meet a sufficient state of well-being.